 Attempt Start – Simulate engine start (Helper pulls on the cord) while you view the spark plug.

 Repeat – Try another spark plug to eliminate a faulty plug, failing to test with a second plug means you could condemn the armature in error.

 No spark means the armature has failed, go ahead and order a replacement.
 Armatures all look alike, but there’s a ton of different types.
 Remove the old armature, check the part number and order its replacement by part number, not by mower model.

 If you have spark, your armature is good and it’s likely you have an over-fueling carburetor issue, (see below) usually caused by a faulty auto choke system.
 A replacement carburetor will likely fix the issue but first, check for binding auto choke controls.
 I’ve covered choke testing and carburetor replacing on this page, it contains several videos – “Choke testing”.

 To remove the armature, you’ll need a screwdriver, ratchet, and socket set and you’ll need to remove the following:

 - Stop start armature control wire

-Replacing the armature is the reverse, however when fitting the armature an air gap between the armature and the flywheel must be maintained in order to generate sufficient spark.
-A tool known a s feeler gauge is used to set the air gap, a typical armature air gap clearance is .010 – .014in.
+Replacing the armature is the reverse, however, when fitting the armature an air gap between the armature and the flywheel must be maintained in order to generate sufficient spark.
+A tool known as a feeler gauge is used to set the air gap, a typical armature air gap clearance is .010 – .014in.